 There are many things to prepare during winter season.
-While there are a lot of available stuff that can help people battle the cold and snow, animals like our friendly felines will need some assistance to survive.
+While there is a lot of available stuff that can help people battle the cold and snow, animals like our friendly felines will need some assistance to survive.
 However, sometimes people unknowingly cause more harm than help to these poor creatures.
 To avoid these, here are four man-made winter hazards for cat owners to note.

 During winter, many cats not exclusive to indoor kitties find shelter in the warmest places.
 It could be underneath your car where it seeks warmth from the engine.
 It could also be hidden near a stash of dry wood or hay that you use to light your bonfire.
 Or it could be somewhere near your fireplace.
 These are quite dangerous spots that if a person isn’t minding can cause some accidents or injury to cats staying near the area.
-So, give your car a few taps before starting and make sure a kitty isn’t staying near areas where you are lighting fire.
+So, give your car a few taps before starting.
+Also make sure a kitty isn’t staying near areas where you are lighting fire.

 One of the man-made winter hazards for cats is antifreeze poisoning.
 So to keep the cats in your area safe, reduce or completely not use antifreeze.
 While there are emergencies and other circumstances that require you to use antifreeze, at least make sure that a cat isn’t in the area.
 But if you can help it, don’t use this.
 A cat that licks antifreeze spills or drips that’s even as little as a teaspoon can be fatally poisoned.
 To avoid antifreeze poisoning for cats and other pets or animals in the area, find safer alternatives and hacks to keep snow from freezing up your area or belongings.